JoKaBus/jonathankbusse/_pages/about.md

 The Epstein Zeta Function
 ======
-My research revolves around the Epstein zeta function, a special function with applications to many-body lattice systems and many exciting properties.
+My research revolves around the Epstein zeta function, a special function with applications to many-body lattice systems with many exciting properties.
 It is a broad generalization of the famous Riemann zeta function, whose zeros are the subject of one of the Millennium Problems.

 About Me
 ======